Course Correction

 You can read the full text of the poem Maud Muller here.

 Bret Harte, a contemporary of Whittier, wrote a similar poem as a parody to Maud Muller, titled Mrs. Judge Jenkins.
 In Harte’s story, Maud Muller and Judge Jenkins do, in fact, wed.
-And perhaps if this were written a hundred years later, the Judge himself would be singing along with Meatloaf, “I’m praying for the end of time.”
+And perhaps if this were written a hundred years later, the Judge himself would be singing along with Meat Loaf, “I’m praying for the end of time.”
 Harte’s poem concludes by referring back to Whittier’s ending:

 For Maud soon thought the Judge a bore,